 This tutorial shows how to import CSV/Excel file into AccountEdge Pro 2015.
 We will use the CSV2OFX utility.
 IMPORTANT: CSV2OFX is now replaced with the Transactions app, which converts from more formats and converts to more formats.

 AccountEdge Pro 2015 imports OFX files, but doesn't import CSV/Excel file with transactions.
-To import a CSV file we're gonna first convert to OFX file, using the utility, called CSV2OFX from ProperSoft.
+To import a CSV file we're gonna first convert it to an OFX file, using the utility, called CSV2OFX from ProperSoft.

 Start CSV2OFX and select a sample.csv file.
 In your case, you're gonna be selecting a file with your transactions.

 There are several things to watch for first.
 Amount of your CSV file: expenses should be negative and payments to the account should be positive.
 If it's a Checking Account or Credit Card, for both cases Amount for expenses, withdrawals from the Account, like when you buy something with Credit Card - it's an expense - this Amount should be negative and payments to the Account - deposits - they should be positive.